 In limited studies so far available, NSAIDs can appear in breast milk in very low concentrations.
 Paracetamol is excreted in breast milk, but not in a clinically significant amount.
-It is not known whether chlorzoxazone is distributed into the breast milk; however, the molecular weight of the drug is low enough that excretion into breast milk is likely.
-The effects of chlorzoxazone on a nursing infant are unknown.
+Not enough is known about the use of serratiopeptidase during lactation.
 Because of the potential for serious adverse reactions in nursing infants with diclofenac, a decision should be made whether to discontinue nursing or to discontinue the drug therapy, taking into account the importance of the drug to the mother.